kshetline/tubular_time/README.md

 Parsing of dates and times specified as strings is somewhat loose.
 When no format string is provided, dates are parsed according to ISO-8601, with leniency about leading zeros when delimiters are used.
 Pseudo-months 0 and 13 are accepted, as are days of the month from 0 to 32, regardless of the length of a given month.
 Years can be in the range -271820 to 275759.

 When parsing using a format string, especially formats where months are numeric, not textual, strict matching of delimiters is not required.
-For example, even where proper localized output formatting is done with dots, for input dashes as well as dots are acceptable:
+For example, even where proper localized output formatting is done with dots, input using dashes instead of dots is acceptable:

 `ttime('2021-02-08', null, 'de').format('IS')` → `08.02.21`<br>
 `ttime('08.02.21', 'IS', 'de').format('IS')` → `08.02.21`<br>